YLTsai0609/YLTsai0609-Data_Structures_and_Algorithms_In_Depth_using_python/README.md

 2. Python data structure revisited by sereval resources.

-3. Data Structure and Algorithm 2020 by **Hsuan**-Tien Lin in NTU.
+3. Data Structure and Algorithm 2020 by **Hsuan-Tien Lin** in NTU.

-4. Some real-world chanllenges note and implementation.
+4. Some real-world chanllenges note, analysis, and implementation.

 [Udemy Data Structures and Algorithms: In-Depth using Python](https://www.udemy.com/course/learning-data-structures-algorithms-in-python-from-scratch/learn/lecture/14520138#overview)